 Stink bugs have piercing sucking mouthparts and damage cotton by feeding on the seeds of developing bolls.
 Stink bugs feed by piercing the boll wall with their beak and injecting a digestive enzyme into the boll in or near the seed to soften or dissolve plant tissues so the bug can remove them.
 In addition to physical damage, this process allows for entry of rot organisms that contributes to degradation of bolls reducing yield and quality.
 Bolls damaged by stink bugs may show sunken, purple spots on the outside boll wall; however this is not a reliable indicator of stink bug damage.
-Internal symptoms of injury are a much better indicator of stink bug feeding and include stained or yellowish lint and/or callous growths or warts on the inner surface of the boll wall will form within 48 hrs on developing bolls.
+Internal symptoms of injury are a much better indicator of stink bug feeding and include stained or yellowish lint and/or callous growths or warts on the inner surface of the boll wall where the stink bug penetrated the boll.
+The wart or callous growth on the inner surface of the boll wall will form within 48 hrs on developing bolls.
 As bolls mature and open, damage often appears as matted or tight locks with localized discoloration that will not fluff.
 Severely damaged bolls may not open at all.

 Scouting for stink bugs should be a priority as plants begin to set bolls.
 In addition to being observant for nymphs and adult stink bugs, scouts should assess stink bug populations by quantifying the percentage of bolls with internal damage.
 Estimating boll injury has proven to be a reliable technique for timing insecticide applications when needed.
 Bolls are considered injured if stained lint is observed or a warty growth is present on the inner surface of the boll wall.
 Bolls approximately the diameter of a quarter should be examined.
 Bolls of this age are preferred feeding sites for stink bugs can be easily squashed between your thumb and forefinger.
 It is important that bolls of this size (soft) are selected.
 If bolls which are the diameter of a quarter are not present, i.e. the first or second week of bloom, sample the largest bolls present.
-Monitor boll retention during the first week of bloom; if small bolls are damaged by stink bugs they will often be aborted (small bolls which are damaged by stink bugs, other bug species such as tarnished plant bug and leaf-footed bugs may injure developing bolls.
+Monitor boll retention during the first week of bloom; if small bolls are damaged by stink bugs they will often be aborted (small bolls which are damaged by stink bugs will often have "jelly-like" contents in some locules).
+In addition to stink bugs, other bug species such as tarnished plant bug and leaf-footed bugs may injure developing bolls.